VH-Lab/NDI-matlab/docs/reference/+ndi/calculation.m.md

   In the base class, this uses the property info in the ndi.document to load the data structure.

-Help for ndi.calculation/doc2struct is inherited from superclass NDI.APP.APPDOC
+Help for ndi.calculation/doc2struct is inherited from superclass ndi.app.appdoc
 ```

 ---